s-sohani/knowledge/DataLake/HDFS.md

 HDFS is based on a **leader/follower** architecture.
 Each cluster is typically composed of a single NameNode, an optional SecondaryNameNode (for data recovery in the event of failure), and an arbitrary number of DataNodes.

 ### NameNode
+In addition to managing the file system namespace and associated metadata (file-to-block maps), the NameNode acts as the leader and brokers access to files by clients.
+Though once brokered, clients communicate directly with DataNodes.
+The NameNode operates entirely in memory, persisting its state to disk.
+It represents a single point of failure for a Hadoop cluster that is not running in high-availability mode.
+In [high-availability mode](https://www.datadoghq.com/blog/hadoop-architecture-overview/#ha-namenode-service), Hadoop maintains a standby NameNode to guard against failures.